kestra-io/docs/docs/developer-guide/variables/deprecated-handlebars/string.md

 ## `abbreviate`: Truncates a string

-If it is longer than the specified number of characters.
+The string will be truncated if it is longer than the specified number of characters.
 Truncated strings will end with a translatable ellipsis sequence ("...").
 If value is "Handlebars rocks", the output will be "Handlebars...".